-High-Achieving Students On Grade Level Students Struggling Students Special Needs/ELL Each lesson in the unit contains resources and guidance for teachers to enrich and extend activities for beyond grade-level learners.
+High-Achieving On Grade Level Struggling Students Special Needs/ELL Students Students Each lesson in the unit contains resources and guidance for teachers to enrich and extend activities for beyond grade-level learners.
 The lesson plans are divided into two parts: the Core Path, for core instruction; and the Access Path, for scaffolded instruction.
 The Core Path of each unit contains ten to twelve texts and text excerpts from a variety of genres and text types.
 Each unit contains at least one text drawn from the Common Core's Appendix B list of exemplar texts.
-The instructional routines are developed around these texts to support best practices in reading instruction and aid students in meaning making, effective expression, language Each lesson in the unit contains resources and guidance for teachers to scaffold instruction for approaching grade-level learners.
+The instructional routines are developed around these texts to support best practices in reading instruction and aid students in meaning making, effective expression, language development and the acquisition of content knowledge and foundational skills.
+Each lesson in the unit contains resources and guidance for teachers to scaffold instruction for approaching grade-level learners.
 Each lesson plan is divided into two parts: the Core Path, for core instruction; and the Access Path, for scaffolded instruction.
 Access Path exercises break core instruction down into discrete tasks and home in on the language development and foundational skill aspects of an exercise that make it more difficult for approaching grade-level learners.
-The Any student requiring further accommodations and/or modifications will have them individually listed in their 504 Plan or IEP.
-These might include, but are not limited to: breaking assignments into smaller tasks, giving directions through several channels (auditory, visual, kinesthetic, model), and/or small group instruction for reading/writing ELL supports should include, but are not limited to, the following: development and the Access Path guides teachers on Extended time acquisition of content knowledge and foundational skills.
+The Access Path guides teachers on the best ways to leverage technology tools like Closed Captioning and Audio Text Highlight to engage and instruct learners, and makes helpful suggestions about how and when to alternate between whole group, small group, and one-on-one instruction.
+Access Path scaffolds go well beyond instructions to the teacher, though, as each lesson also includes a full complement of Access Handouts.
+These handouts are differentiated for Any student requiring further accommodations and/or modifications will have them individually listed in their 504 Plan or IEP.
+These might include, but are not limited to: breaking assignments into smaller tasks, giving directions through several channels (auditory, visual, kinesthetic, model), and/or small group instruction for reading/writing ELL supports should include, but are not limited to, the following: Extended time Provide visual aids Repeated directions Differentiate based on proficiency Provide word banks Allow for translators, dictionaries all three levels of English learners and approaching grade-level learners.
+Access Handouts contain sentence frames, graphic organizers, glossaries, and many other activities so students have the scaffolds they need to complete core assignments alongside their on-grade level classmates. -- --